tj-commits/do-not-click-on-this-repository/README.md

-# Do not read the repository description
+Do not click on [this github profile link](https://github.com/awesomtek)